-Problem Solution Refer to Symptom: Crop material overshoots th e table auger Draper speed is too high Reduce the draper speed until the pick-up header is pushing the swath slightly forward.
-Adjusting Draper Speed, page 80 Header height is incorrect Adjust the header height to 305 mm (12 in.).
+Problem Solution Refer to Symptom: Crop material overshoots the e table auger Draper speed is too high Reduce the draper speed until the pick-up header is pushing the swath slightly forward.
+Adjusting Draper Speed, page 77 Header height is incorrect Adjust the header height to 305 mm (12 in.).
 Header height is measured from the center of the rear draper roller to the ground.
-Header Height, page 90 Hold-down rods are improperly adjusted Adjust the rod tube so that the tips of the rods are close enough to the draper belts to prevent overshoot.
-Adjusting Hold-Down Rod Angle, page 96 Symptom: The swath forms a ball and the second s rolls to the right or left where it is eventu ually lost off the end of the pick-up Draper speed is too high Reduce the draper speed until the pick-up header is pushing the swath slightly forward.
-Adjusting Draper Speed, page 80 Light crop flows forward and the fingers are unable to move the swath rearward Install the Hold-Down Performance kit MD #B5475.
-See your Dealer 6.1 Hold-Down Performance Kit, page 321 Symptom: Shelling in delicate crops Draper speed is too high Reduce the draper speed until the pick-up header is pushing the swath slightly forward.
-Adjusting Draper Speed, page 80 Hold-down rods are improperly adjusted Raise the hold-down assembly high enough to clear the swath.
-Hold-Down Position, page 95 Symptom: Header leaves material in th e field Pick-up header fingers are set too high Raise the wheels to lower the pick-up height.
-Pick-Up Height, page 91 Draper speed is too low Increase the draper speed.
-Adjusting Draper Speed, page 80 The pick-up header is running too fast (pulling swath apart) Reduce the draper speed until the pick-up header is pushing the swath slightly forward.
-Adjusting Draper Speed, page 80 Symptom: Header is picking a large am ount of dirt and stones Draper speed is too high Reduce the draper speed until the pick-up header is pushing the swath slightly forward.
-Adjusting Draper Speed, page 80 Pick-up height is too low Lower the wheels to raise the pick-up height.
-Pick-Up Height, page 91
+Header Height, page 86 Hold-down rods are improperly adjusted Adjust the rod tube so that the tips of the rods are close enough to the draper belts to prevent overshoot.
+Adjusting Hold-Down Rod Angle, page 92 Symptom: The swath forms a ball and i header rolls to the right or left where it is eventu ually lost off the end of the pick-up Draper speed is too high Reduce the draper speed until the pick-up header is pushing the swath slightly forward.
+Adjusting Draper Speed, page 77 Light crop flows forward and the fingers are unable to move the swath rearward Install the Hold-Down Performance kit MD #B5475.
+See your Dealer 6.1 Hold-Down Performance Kit, page 317 Symptom: Shelling in delicate crops Draper speed is too high Reduce the draper speed until the pick-up header is pushing the swath slightly forward.
+Adjusting Draper Speed, page 77 Hold-down rods are improperly adjusted Raise the hold-down assembly high enough to clear the swath.
+Hold-Down Position, page 91 Symptom: Header leaves material in th e field Pick-up header fingers are set too high Raise the wheels to lower the pick-up height.
+Pick-Up Height, page 87 Draper speed is too low Increase the draper speed.
+Adjusting Draper Speed, page 77 The pick-up header is running too fast (pulling swath apart) Reduce the draper speed until the pick-up header is pushing the swath slightly forward.
+Adjusting Draper Speed, page 77 Symptom: Header is picking a large am Symptom: Header is picking a large amount of dirt and stones Draper speed is too high Reduce the draper speed until the pick-up header is pushing the swath slightly forward.
+Adjusting Draper Speed, page 77 Pick-up height is too low Lower the wheels to raise the pick-up height.
+Pick-Up Height, page 87